open-telemetry/opentelemetry-java-contrib/jmx-metrics/README.md

 otel.jmx.interval.milliseconds = 5000
 otel.jmx.username = my-username
 otel.jmx.password = my-password
+otel.jmx.remote.registry.ssl=false
 otel.metrics.exporter = otlp
 otel.exporter.otlp.endpoint = http://my-opentelemetry-collector:4317
 ```

 As configured in this example, the metric gatherer will establish an MBean server connection using the
 specified `otel.jmx.service.url` (required) and credentials and configure an OTLP gRPC metrics exporter reporting to
 `otel.exporter.otlp.endpoint`.
+If SSL is enabled on the RMI registry for your server, the `otel.jmx.remote.registry.ssl` property must be set to `true`.
 After loading the included JVM and Kafka metric-gathering scripts determined by
 the comma-separated list in `otel.jmx.target.system`, it will then run the scripts on the desired interval
 length of `otel.jmx.interval.milliseconds` and export the resulting metrics.